PecanProject/betydb-documentation/dependencies_setting_up_a_server.md

-# Dependencies: Setting up a Server
+# Setting up a RedHat or CentOS Server

 ## Overview